Canon PowerShot SD1000 Review

 High resolution with a good level of detail over 1,250 by 1,300 lines.

-The resolution chart that we had in our laboratory showed that there were clear, distinct line patterns down to around 1,250 lines per image height horizontally, and also approximately 1,300 lines vertically.
-The end of the line was reached at around 1,800 on the horizontal and approximately 1,900 on the vertical.
-You may use these values to compare other cameras that have a resolution that is comparable to this one, or you can use them to evaluate what a greater resolution can mean in terms of the possible level of detail.
+The resolution chart in our laboratory showed clear, distinct line patterns down to around 1,250 lines per image height horizontally and approximately 1,300 lines vertically.
+The line’s end reached about 1,800 on the horizontal and about 1,900 on the vertical.
+You may use these values to compare other cameras with a comparable resolution to this one, or you can use them to evaluate what a more excellent solution can mean regarding the possible level of detail.

 Clarity and attention to detail

-The Canon PowerShot SD1000 is capable of capturing photographs that are clear and have a strong clarity of the details; nevertheless, some subtle edge enhancement artifacts are noticeable on high-contrast scenes, such as the crop shown to the left of this paragraph.
-In this particular instance, quite insignificant.
-(The increase of colors and tones immediately at the edge of a quick shift in color or tone is what gives the appearance of sharpness, which is created by the technique known as edge enhancement.)
+The Canon PowerShot SD1000 can capture clear photographs with an intense clarity of the details; nevertheless, some subtle edge enhancement artifacts are noticeable on high-contrast scenes, such as the crop shown to the left of this paragraph.
+In this particular instance, relatively insignificant.
+(The increase of colors and tones immediately at the edge of a quick shift in color or style gives the appearance of sharpness, which is created by the technique known as edge enhancement.)

 Performance in Terms of ISO and Noise

-The Canon SD1000’s lower sensitivity settings provide noise levels that are rather modest, with just a small blurring of clarity in the darker portions of the image.
-Although the haziness brought on by noise reduction is more noticeable, ISO 200 still appears to have a fairly clear image.
+The Canon SD1000’s lower sensitivity settings provide relatively modest noise levels, with a slight blurring of clarity in the darker portions of the image.
+Although the haziness brought on by noise reduction is more noticeable, ISO 200 still appears to have a reasonably straightforward idea.
 At this level of camera, ISO 400 isn’t too horrible of a setting, but at ISO 800, picture noise starts to dominate areas of fine detail, and chroma noise becomes very noticeable.

-When set to 1,600, there is so much noise, and the blurring is so great, that the resulting photos from this interior photograph are virtually unusable for printing.
+When set to 1,600, there is so much noise, and the blurring is so significant that the resulting photos from this interior photograph are virtually unusable for printing.

 Battery